appy-one/acebase/README.md

 \* Safari (both desktop and iOS versions) do not currently support `BroadcastChannel`, a polyfill will be used.
 [Browser support](https://caniuse.com/broadcastchannel) is currently at 77% (April 2021)

 NOTE: This applies to local databases only.
 If you are using an `AceBaseClient`, connected to an `AceBaseServer`, changing something in one browser tab will already notify other tabs, because the events are raised by the AceBase server and sent back to the clients automatically.
-If you use a local AceBase instance as offline cache for an `AceBaseClient`, setting `multipleTabs` on for your cache db might cause events to be raised twice when online - more work is needed here.
+If you use a local `AceBase` instance as offline cache for an `AceBaseClient` and have `multipleTabs` enabled, cross-tab synchronization will only be used while offline.

 ## Using a CustomStorage backend